 By Sam Yang - Get similar updates here

 When we see the achievements of others, sometimes it can be discouraging.
-They are living up to what is natural to them.
+They're living up to what is natural to them.
 We see what we see and it looks effortless.
 What we see of ourselves doesn't impress us much.
-Nothing comes easy to us.
-There's a mystery to what separates us from those we choose to admire.
-From those accomplishments that are seemingly works of born brilliance.
+Nothing comes easy for us.
+There's a mystery to what separates us from those we admire—from those accomplishments that are seemingly born out of brilliance.
 How are we to ever hope to be like them?
-To easily accomplish such great undertakings?
+To accomplish easily such great undertakings?
 As if willed into existence.
-Yet this is only an illusion.
+Yet that is only an illusion.

 In her Pulitzer Prize-winning novel, Pilgrim at Tinker Creek, Annie Dillard writes:

 Swedish Scientist K. Anders Ericsson Refers to This as the Iceberg Illusion

 In Bounce, journalist and table tennis player Matthew Syed expands on the iceberg illusion:

 The slow incremental build, the hours of improvement, the tedium of practice, and most of all, sacrifice.
 This is the difference.
 Syed writes:

 In speaking to a "prodigy" at Brazilian jiu-jitsu, I asked him how he got his black belt so quickly.
 "If you look at the years I've trained," he said, "it seems like I'm gifted.
 But if you look at the number of hours I've trained and compare me to other people who've trained that long, I'm pretty average."
 We look at years instead of hours, and that's the illusion.
 We think it's talent when often it's the extra work they put in.
 All that we lack is discipline and belief.
 Syed writes: